tao-pr/soda/README.md

 ### soda-cli

-Some sample CLI and runnables are in this project (see in soda-cli/main/scala/de/tao/soda/runnable)
+Collection of sample runnable workflows are in here (see in soda-cli/main/scala/de/tao/soda/runnable)

 ## Getting started